The possibility for panspermia in the galaxy by means of planetary dust grains: Introduction

-The originally first scientific review of this problem has been considered in \citep{arrhenius}, where the author explored the idea of panspermia only in general terms and gave crude estimates.
-In particular, it has been pointed out that, by means of the solar radiation pressure, small dust grains containing live organisms can travel to the nearest solar system, Alpha Centauri, in nine thousand years. \cite{shkl} have emphasized that to travel a thousand light years away from the Earth, the dust grains will require hundreds of millions of years.
+The original first scientific review of this problem was considered in \cite{arrhenius}, where the author explored the idea of panspermia only in general terms and gave crude estimates.
+In particular, it has been pointed out that, by means of solar radiation pressure, small dust grains containing live organisms can travel to the nearest solar system, Alpha Centauri, in nine thousand years.
+In \cite{shkl} Shklovskii and Sagan have emphasized that for dust grains to travel a thousand light years away from the Earth, hundreds of millions of years will be required.
 It should be taken into account that during the motion of dust particles in interstellar space, they are under constant ultraviolet radiation.
-Therefore, bare microorganisms already die very quickly due to exposure to the sun, and for microorganisms "buried" in dust particles, the inactivation time might be of the order of $10^6$ yrs \citep{UV,wesson}.
+Therefore, bare microorganisms already die very quickly due to exposure to the sun, and for microorganisms "buried" in dust particles, the inactivation time might be of the order of $10^6$ years \cite{UV,wesson}.
 Gobart et al. \cite{probab} presented an approach in which the probability of panspermia was investigated.
 Nonetheless, the probability of panspermia is notably high for only a small fraction of stellar particles.

-\cite{berera} has examined the problem of space dust collisions with atmospheric flow.
+Berrera has conducted a study on the phenomenon of space dust collisions with atmospheric flow \cite{berera}.
 The author has shown that a certain fraction of dust grains at high altitudes, after scattering against cosmic dust particles, might be accelerated to escape velocity, leaving the Earth's gravitational field.

 If a similar scenario takes place in other systems, the planetary dust particles, being already free from the planet's gravitational field, might escape from the star's system by means of the radiation pressure and initial velocity, spreading life or organics into the cosmos.